Spotlight: Jaroslav Vracovsky and his Salesians Mission in Mongolia

 FastComet: Anything else you want to share with our auditory?

 Jaroslav Vracovsky: Although the mission in Mongolia is not quite easy, we are happy here in service to God and to poor people here.
-Mongolian language is really difficult, different culture, winter here is really cold, usually minus 40 degree for many months, life in an international community is not easy as well.
-But God gives us strength to overcome all these difficulties.
+The Mongolian language is really difficult, different culture, winter here is really cold, usually, minus 40 degrees for many months, living in an international community is not easy as well.
+But God gives us the strength to overcome all these difficulties.
 Thank you very much for your support through web hosting and for the possibility to share the joy of our mission here.
 God bless you and all your service!

 We would like to thank Mr. Vracovsky, for his devotion to providing education for those in need, which ultimately will help us move forth as a species.
 If you would like to tell the story behind your project and how FastComet made it easy for you to accomplish it, please let us know.
 Your success is what matters most to us.